lean-delivery/ansible-role-jenkins/README.md

   2. `password` - if you want to configure username/password bundle
   3. `gitlabtoken` - if you want to configure gitlab token (need gitlab plugin to be installed)
   4. `aws_creds` - if you want to configure ec2 creds (need ec2 plugin to be installed)
+  5. `secrettext` - if you want to configure the secret text kind token (used by the GITHUB plugin, token should be registered with scopes "admin:repo_hook", "repo", "repo:status")

 `keySource` specifies method of private key providing:
   * `0` - DirectEntryPrivateKeySource. _If this value is set you need to place your private key to variable `key` in plain text._